-TNTRules (Figure~\ref{fig:xboarch}) is our algorithm (Algorithm~\ref{tntrules}) for extracting and visualizing BO solution spaces.
-In TNTRules, we create an explanation dataset (1) for the objective function $f$, cluster it (2), and prune the cluster tree (3), then generate rules describing the clusters (4), rank and filter them for final explanations (5), and visualize the rules in a user-friendly manner (6) (cf. Figure~\ref{fig:ruleview}).
-Additionally, TNTRules is optimized with multiobjective optimization to produce high-quality explanations (cf. Section~\ref{ssec:optimization}).
+TNTRules (Fig.~\ref{fig:xboarch}) is our algorithm (Algorithm~\ref{tntrules}) for extracting and visualizing BO solution spaces.
+In TNTRules, we create an explanation dataset (1) for the objective function $f$, cluster it (2), and prune the cluster tree (3), then generate rules describing the clusters (4), rank and filter them for final explanations (5), and visualize the rules in a user-friendly manner (6) (cf. Fig.~\ref{fig:ruleview}).
+Additionally, TNTRules is optimized with multi-objective optimization to produce high-quality explanations (cf. Sec~\ref{sec:optimization}).